 Junior Year: Physics or Earth/Physical Science

-Should You Take Physics?
+Should You Take Physics Over Earth/Physical Science?

 Senior Year: Optional Electives

 You'll have the opportunity to take a variety of science classes in high school.
-Image source: Pearson
+(Image Source: Pearson)

 Which Science Classes Do Colleges Expect You to Have Taken?

 Colleges are more interested in how well you did in the subjects you plan to continue studying in college.
-Completing 3 years of science and getting solid grades in those classes is typically all you need to do to meet the expectations of college admissions officers.
+Completing three years of science and getting solid grades in those classes is typically all you'll need to do in order to meet the expectations of college admissions officers.

 - Take physics instead of earth science